NLion74/Matrix-Notifier/README.md

 If youre using the docker-compose.yml you will need to have docker and docker-compose as well as curl installed, and when using the dev-docker-compose.yml you will also need git. building from source you will need python3 matrix-nio and requests installed.

-Building from source is not recommended however if you decide to do so anyways you will need python3, matrix-nio and requests installed.
+Building from source is not recommended however if you decide to do so anyways you will need python3, matrix-nio, requests and flask installed.

 ### Install with Docker